school-brainhack/school-brainhack.github.io/content/en/project/schizophrenia/index.md

 ---
 type: "project" # DON'T TOUCH THIS ! :)
-date: "2020-05-11" # Date you first upload your project.
+date: "2020-06-11" # Date you first upload your project.
 # Title of your project (we like creative title)
-title: "Diagnosing Schizophrenia with Brain Activity"
+title: "Diagnosing Schizophrenia from Brain Activity"

 # List the names of the collaborators within the [ ].
 If alone, simple put your name within []
 names: [Alexander Albury]